jacobaustin123/Coral/README.md

 ### Other

-* Coral does not support short-circuit evaluation on and and or clauses.
-This can can easily be added by modifying the and operator, but we have not had the time to do so.
+* Coral does not support short-circuit evaluation for 'and' and 'or' clauses.
+This could easily be added by modifying the and operator, but we have not had the time to do so.
 * No multi-line comments.
 These are somewhat tricky to implement in the current lexing setup, but can be done.
 * Coral has a slightly different indentation-based parsing system than Python.
 It is significantly more lenient, and you are able to mix tabs and spaces freely (one tab is equivalent to 8 spaces - this is controlled by the tabwidth parameter).